 Tackling a worldwide health epidemic

-“The growing popularity of wearable technology also means that all-important biometric data on diet, exercise, sleep and medication is now becoming easier to capture.
-The challenge is to gain actionable insight from this massive volume of data, and deliver it to users quickly enough for them to make appropriate decisions.”
+“The growing popularity of wearable technology also meant that all-important biometric data on diet, exercise, sleep and medication was becoming easier to capture,” he continues.
+“The challenge was to gain actionable insight from this massive volume of data, and deliver it to users quickly enough for them to make appropriate decisions.”

 “But it’s not just about enlightening people about their current glucose status — we are also working on using IBM cognitive analytics to personalize these insights, based on each individual’s behavior patterns and the history of their glucose levels.

-“For example, we’re designing the solution so that it should be able to process the factors that affect each individual’s personal glucose levels — food, sleep, stress, and so on.
-The aim is that the app could coach them by helping make smarter glucose-related decisions, for example by identifying patients’ food choices or other habits in ways that tend to cause problems for them, so that they can live their lives to the fullest.”
+“For example, we designed the solution so that it can process certain factors that affect each individual’s personal glucose levels — food, sleep, stress and so on.
+The app helps users by letting them make more informed glucose-related decisions, for example by identifying patients’ food choices or other habits in ways that tend to work better for them, so that they can live their lives to the fullest.”

-“To provide insights that can really help people with diabetes, we needed a way to generalize and personalize the model further, and process data at near-real-time speed and scale.
-Our insulin pumps send us data every 24 hours, and wearable continuous glucose monitors send data every five minutes, so we’re expecting to have millions of data-points to analyze.”
+“To provide insights that can really help people with diabetes, we needed a way to generalize and personalize the model, and process data at real-time speed and scale,” Singh explains.
+“Our insulin pumps send us data every 24 hours, and wearable continuous glucose monitors send data every 5 minutes, so we expected to have millions of data points to analyze.”

-Singh adds: “The aim is for IBM Streams to analyze the data as it flows in from the devices, using predictive models to assess each person’s current situation and the risk of their glucose levels falling outside safe thresholds.
-So, we will be able to provide meaningful and personalized tools and insights and create awareness if the models detect significant patterns.”
+Singh adds: “IBM Streams analyzes the data as it flows in from the devices, using predictive models to assess each person’s current situation and the risk of their glucose levels falling outside safe thresholds.
+So, we can provide meaningful and personalized tools and insights and create awareness if the models detect significant patterns.

-Helping make daily diabetes management easierWith IBM Streams at the heart of the Sugar.IQ With Watson solution and built on a secure, purpose-built cloud from Watson Platform for Health, Medtronic and the IBM Watson Health team are well on their way towards achieving their goal of building a cognitive mobile app that can provide real-time actionable glucose insights and predictions to help individuals with diabetes make daily diabetes management easier.
+With the Streams offering at the heart of the Sugar.IQ with Watson solution — and supported by a security-rich, purpose-built cloud from Watson Health — Medtronic and the Watson Health team developed an innovative cognitive mobile app for individuals with diabetes.
+It provides real-time actionable glucose insights and predictions to help make their daily diabetes management easier.

-Neemuchwala says: “In an astoundingly short period of time, we have built a solution that we hope will enhance the lives of people with diabetes everywhere.
-For example, in the future, if a user logs that they are planning to eat a dish of pasta for lunch, our app should be able to combine data from similar meals in the past with current glucose levels, and inform the user whether that meal is likely to be a safe choice — helping them make an informed decision.* Many of our customers have told us that the pressure of continually self-testing* and anticipating the consequences of eating, exercising or sleeping can be a major source of stress.
+Agrawal says: “Teaming with IBM, we built a solution that we hope will enhance the lives of people with diabetes everywhere.
+For example, if a user logs that they are planning to eat a dish of pasta for lunch, our app should be able to combine data from similar meals in the past with current glucose levels, and inform the user whether that meal is likely to be a smart choice — helping them make an informed decision.* Many of our customers have told us that the pressure of continually self-testing* and anticipating the consequences of eating, exercising or sleeping can be a major source of stress.
 Our hope is that with the Sugar.IQ with Watson solution, they will be able to have much more confidence that they are in a stable condition, and that their lifestyle is keeping them on the right track.”

 Take the next step